-On January 24, 2022, the Company provided its operational outlook for 2022, announcing the Company expected a significant, year-over-year, increase in gold equivalent production of up to 34% to 115,000 to 140,000 oz, while also delivering low-cost production with an estimated cash cost of \$560-\$640 per oz gold and all-in sustaining cost ("AISC") of \$890-\$970 per oz gold.
+On January 24, 2022, the Company provided its operational outlook for 2022, announcing the Company expected a significant, year-over-year, increase in gold equivalent production of up to 34% to 115,000 to 140,000 oz, while also delivering low-cost production with an estimated cash cost of \$560-\$640 per oz gold and AISC of \$890-\$970 per oz gold.
 Additionally, the Company announced plans to increase exploration activities.

 On February 16, 2022, the Company announced high-grade and record thicknesses from maiden surface step-out drilling results at the Kora South and Judd South deposits.
 The results also included discovery of a previously unknown vein, and the discovery of significant mineralized dilatant zones at both Kora South and Judd South.
 Airborne geophysics was also completed, defining extensive new targets.
-The Company stated that in 2022, up to 11 drill rigs were planned to be operating.

 On February 23, 2022, the Company announced results from the maiden mineral resource estimate of the Judd deposit at the Kainantu Project. with measured and indicated resources of 0.13 million oz at 11.00 g/t AuEq and inferred resources of 0.18 million oz at 5.66 g/t AuEq.
 The resource is net of mining depletion of 64 kt at 12.2 g/t AuEq or 25 koz AuEq.
-The Judd deposit remains open in all directions.
-The maiden resource estimate at Judd follows the discovery of high-grade underground mineralization in the fourth quarter of 2020.
-The technical report containing the maiden resource estimate and titled, "Independent Technical Report Mineral Resource Estimate Update Kora and Judd Gold Deposits, Kainantu Project, Papua New Guinea" dated March 31, 2022, with an effective date of January 20, 2022, was filed on April 4, 2022.
-See "Material Properties - Kainantu Project".

-On February 23, 2022, the Company announced results from the updated mineral resource estimate completed on the Kora deposit with measured and indicated resources of 2.1 million oz at 9.20 g/t AuEq and inferred resources of 2.5 million oz at 9.48 g/t AuEq.
+The maiden resource estimate at Judd followed the discovery of high-grade underground mineralization in the fourth quarter of 2020.
+On the same day, the Company announced results from the updated mineral resource estimate completed on the Kora deposit with measured and indicated resources of 2.1 million oz at 9.20 g/t AuEq and inferred resources of 2.5 million oz at 9.48 g/t AuEq.
 The increase in the resource estimate was achieved after deducting mining depletion of 348 kt at 16.33 g/t AuEq or 182 koz AuEq from the previous resource estimate.
-The Kora deposit remains open along strike and at depth.
-The technical report containing the maiden resource estimate and titled, "Independent Technical Report Mineral Resource Estimate Update Kora and Judd Gold Deposits, Kainantu Project, Papua New Guinea" dated March 31, 2022, with an effective date of January 20, 2022, was filed on April 4, 2022.
+The technical report containing the resource estimates for the Kora and Judd Gold Deposits and titled, "Independent Technical Report Mineral Resource Estimate Update Kora and Judd Gold Deposits, Kainantu Project, Papua New Guinea" dated March 31, 2022, with an effective date of January 20, 2022, was filed on April 4, 2022.
 See "Material Properties - Kainantu Project".

-On July 6, 2022, the Company closed a bought deal public offering for pursuant to which the Company issued 5,405,500 Common Shares at a price of CAN\$9.25 per Common Share (the "Offering") for aggregate gross proceeds of CAN\$50,000,875.
+On July 6, 2022, the Company closed a bought deal public offering pursuant to which the Company issued 5,405,500 Common Shares at a price of CAN\$9.25 per Common Share (the "Offering") for aggregate gross proceeds of CAN\$50,000,875.
 The Offering was led by Clarus Securities Inc. and Cormark Securities Inc., (together the "Co-lead Underwriters") as co-lead underwriters and co-bookrunners, and a syndicate of underwriters that included National Bank Financial Inc., Stifel Nicolaus Canada Inc., BMO Capital Markets, Scotia Capital Inc., Desjardins Securities Inc., Eight Capital, PI Financial Corp., Raymond James Ltd., Haywood Securities Inc. and TD Securities Inc., (together with the Co-Lead Underwriters, the "Underwriters").
 The Underwriters were paid a cash fee of 5.0% of the aggregate gross proceeds of the Offering.
-The

-Company also granted to the Underwriters an over-allotment option, exercisable in whole or in part in the sole discretion of the Underwriters at any time until August 5, 2022, to purchase up to an additional 810,825 Shares, at a price of CAN\$9.25 per Share, to cover over-allotments.
+The Company also granted to the Underwriters an over-allotment option, exercisable in whole or in part in the sole discretion of the Underwriters at any time until August 5, 2022, to purchase up to an additional 810,825 Shares, at a price of CAN\$9.25 per Share, to cover over-allotments.
 The over-allotment option was not exercised.